Lyin’ eyes has been added to your bookmarks.

 2 “Tech Firms Should Be Made Liable for 'Fake News' on Sites, UK Lawmakers Say,” CNBC, July 28, 2018.

 3 Amy Mitchell, Elizabeth Grieco, Nami Sumida, “Americans Favor Protecting Information Freedoms over Government Steps to Restrict False News Online,” Pew Research Center, April 19, 2018.

 4 Samuel Stolton, "EU code of practice on fake news: Tech giants sign the dotted line," EURACTIV, October 16, 2018.

 5 Siwei Lyu, “Detecting Deepfake Videos in the Blink of an Eye,” The Conversation, August 29, 2018.

-State of AI in the Enterprise, 2nd Edition: Early adopters combine bullish enthusiasm with strategic investments
+State of AI in the enterprise, 2nd edition

 In our second annual survey, early adopters remain bullish on cognitive technologies’ value and are ramping up AI investments.
 But questions linger about risk management—and about who at the company will push projects forward.

 Read more about State of AI in the enterprise, 2nd edition.

 Movie theater attendance declines amidst video streaming boom